nuprl/retic_performance/gm-pepm-2018/talk/README.md

        A Reticulated program is a Python program with optional type annotations, as the function on the slide demonstrates.
-       Type-annotated parts of the program are type-checke, in this case, the body of this distance function is statically type-checked.
+       Type-annotated parts of the program are type-checke, in this case, the body of this "Manhattan distance" function is statically type-checked.
        Typed and untyped code can interact, and these interactions pose a "type-safe FFI" problem as Ben just described.
 [20]   Python code can invoke the `distance` function with any kind of arguments;